- Ventilation and Warming

 What nursing ought to do

 I use the word nursing for want of a better.
 It has been limited to signify little more than the administration of medicines and the application of poultices.
 It ought to signify the proper use of fresh air, light, warmth, cleanliness, quiet, and the proper selection and administration of diet--all at the least expense of vital power to the patient.
 Nursing the sick little understood.]
 It has been said and written scores of times, that every woman makes a good nurse.
 I believe, on the contrary, that the very elements of nursing are all but unknown.
 By this I do not mean that the nurse is always to blame.
 Bad sanitary, bad architectural, and bad administrative arrangements often make it impossible to nurse.
 But the art of nursing ought to include such arrangements as alone make what I understand by nursing, possible.
-The art of nursing, as now practiced, seems to be expressly constituted to unmake what God had made disease to be, viz., a reparative process.
+The art of nursing, as now practiced, seems to September 26, 2013be, viz., a reparative process.

 Nursing ought to assist the reparative process